Zrínyi Miklós, the poet and general (1620-1664)

 King Ferdinánd II appointed five tutors to take care of the education of the Zrínyi orphans, their leader was Archbishop Pázmány Péter.
 The Zrínyi family had immense lands, Miklós inherited their northern part while Péter the southern, Croatian region.

 With Pázmány’s help, Zrínyi became an enthusiastic student of Hungarian language and literature, although he prioritized military training.
-The two brothers attended the Jesuit college of Graz, then they learned in Vienna and in Nagyszombat (Trnava).
+The two brothers attended the Jesuit College of Graz, and then they studied in Vienna and Nagyszombat (Trnava).
 Masterfully, Miklós spoke at least six languages: Croatian, Hungarian, German, Italian, Turkish, and Latin.

 Zrínyi on the battlefield